softworkz/emby-wiki/Playback-Guidelines.md

 The following is the algorithm to determine the optimal MediaSource:

 ### Step 1: Direct Play
+Clients that never direct play may skip this step.
 Using the above information, determine the number of MediaSources that can be **direct played**.

 * If none, proceed to step 2
 * If one, play that source
 * If multiple, present a selection screen